Phenol: History

 Phenol was discovered in 1834 by Friedlieb Ferdinand Runge, who extracted it (in impure form) from coal tar.
 Runge called phenol "Karbolsäure" (coal-oil-acid, carbolic acid).
 Coal tar remained the primary source until the development of the petrochemical industry.
-The French chemist Auguste Laurent extracted phenol in its pure form, as a derivative of benzene, in 1841.
+French chemist Auguste Laurent extracted phenol in its pure form, as a derivative of benzene, in 1841.
 In 1836, Auguste Laurent coined the name "phène" for benzene; this is the root of the word "phenol" and "phenyl".
 In 1843, French chemist Charles Gerhardt coined the name "phénol".

-The antiseptic properties of phenol were used by Sir Joseph Lister (1827–1912) in his pioneering technique of antiseptic surgery.
-Lister decided that the wounds themselves had to be thoroughly cleaned.
-He then covered the wounds with a piece of rag or lint covered in carbolic acid (phenol).
+The antiseptic properties of phenol were used by Sir Joseph Lister in his pioneering technique of antiseptic surgery.
+Lister decided that the wounds had to be thoroughly cleaned.
+He then covered the wounds with a piece of rag or lint covered in phenol.
 The skin irritation caused by continual exposure to phenol eventually led to the introduction of aseptic (germ-free) techniques in surgery.

-Joseph Lister was a student at University College London under Robert Liston, later rising to the rank of Surgeon at Glasgow Royal Infirmary.
-Lister experimented with cloths covered in carbolic acid after studying the works and experiments of his contemporary, Louis Pasteur in sterilizing various biological media.
-Lister was inspired to try to find a way to sterilize living wounds, which could not be done with the heat required by Pasteur's experiments.
-In examining Pasteur's research, Lister began to piece together his theory: that patients were being killed by germs.
+Lister's work was inspired by the works and experiments of his contemporary Louis Pasteur in sterilizing various biological media.
 He theorized that if germs could be killed or prevented, no infection would occur.
 Lister reasoned that a chemical could be used to destroy the micro-organisms that cause infection.

 Meanwhile, in Carlisle, England, officials were experimenting with sewage treatment using carbolic acid to reduce the smell of sewage cesspools.
-Having heard of these developments, and having himself previously experimented with other chemicals for antiseptic purposes without much success, Lister decided to try carbolic acid as a wound antiseptic.
+Having heard of these developments, and having previously experimented with other chemicals for antiseptic purposes without much success, Lister decided to try carbolic acid as a wound antiseptic.
 He had his first chance on August 12, 1865, when he received a patient: an eleven-year-old boy with a tibia bone fracture which pierced the skin of his lower leg.
 Ordinarily, amputation would be the only solution.
 However, Lister decided to try carbolic acid.
 After setting the bone and supporting the leg with splints, he soaked clean cotton towels in undiluted carbolic acid and applied them to the wound, covered with a layer of tin foil, leaving them for four days.
 When he checked the wound, Lister was pleasantly surprised to find no signs of infection, just redness near the edges of the wound from mild burning by the carbolic acid.
 Reapplying fresh bandages with diluted carbolic acid, the boy was able to walk home after about six weeks of treatment.